jayanthkoushik/neural-style/README.md

 * `--perceptual-model`: extract perceptual features from this model.
 This option is the same as `--model` in the optimization approach.
 The default value is `vgg19`.
 * `--test-image`: during every validation run, evaluate on this image and save the result.
 The default (`None`) is to not use any test image.
 * `--test-size`: resize the test image as described for the optimization approach.
 The default (`None`) is to not resize.
+* `--checkpoint`: save the model after every validation.
+The default is to not checkpoint.

 The training script will write files to the output directory.
 Results on the test image (if provided) will be available as `test_iter_<iterations>.jpg`.
+If checkpointing was enabled, checkpoints will be saved as `model_checkpoint_<iterations>.jpg`.
 After training is complete, training and validation losses will be written to `train_losses.pkl` and `val_losses.pkl` respectively, and the final model will be written to `model.h5`.
 You can also find pre-trained models <a href="https://www.cs.cmu.edu/~jkoushik/neural_style.html">here</a>.
 To evaluate a trained model on a new image, the usage is
 ```
 python neural_style/fast_neural_style/fast_neural_style.py eval --content-image </path/to/content/image> --output-image </path/to/output/image> --model </path/to/model/file>
 ```